 Contact us for an Appointment, and Let us be a Part of Your Child’s Continued Oral Health Success

 Though your child’s baby teeth will eventually be replaced by permanent ones, those first teeth are important for chewing, biting, and speaking properly.
 They also help ensure permanent teeth grow in more evenly.
-Pave the way for a lifetime of good oral hygiene and health by starting your child’s dental visits early, contact the Washington Center for Cosmetic Dentistry at (202) 873-1341.
+Pave the way for a lifetime of good oral hygiene and health by starting your child’s dental visits early, contact the Washington Center for Cosmetic Washington Center for Cosmetic Dentistry Family Dentistry at (202) 873-1341.